 Where to start with Hogan?
 It is worth noting that he’s got around a 70 percent approval rating, one of highest of any governor in the country.
 He is widely seen as a moderate, having criticized U.S. President Donald Trump on a number of issues.
-In and the University of Baltimore, 60 percent of likely Democratic voters approve of the Hogan administration.
+In a poll conducted by The Baltimore Sun and the University of Baltimore, 60 percent of likely Democratic voters approve of the Hogan administration.

 Hogan’s popularity shows that Maryland is a battleground state.
 He proves that the state’s blue core is not as firm as many Democrats would like to think.
 He proves that turning a majority of Maryland voters red is not unrealistic.

 And yet his critics have said that he is at war with Baltimore.
-Look at the Red Line, a transportation project over a decade in the making that when he announced that his administration would not provide promised state funds.
+Look at the Red Line, a transportation project over a decade in the making that Hogan effectively cancelled in 2015 when he announced that his administration would not provide promised state funds.
 Many hoped that the Red Line, a subway connecting West and East Baltimore, would bring badly-needed economic growth to impoverished communities in Baltimore’s suburbs.

-The next year, when Maryland’s state revenue fell short of Hogan’s estimate, his administration announced that it would withhold school renovations and other programs.
+The next year, when Maryland’s state revenue fell short of Hogan’s estimate, his administration announced that it would withhold $80 million in spending for violence reduction programs, school renovations and other programs.
 So to all the Hopkins students who are wary of exploring Baltimore because of its high levels of crime and gun violence, you can thank Governor Hogan for that.